 A North Carolina franchise auditing lawyer could help you evaluate your business practices as a franchisor.
 If they discover that any changes must be made, your attorney could also help develop a strategy to make changes while minimizing interference with your business.

 It may be good for business to allow others to use your products or structure to operate their own branches of your business.
 A franchising model offers many business owners a new revenue stream with potentially less effort than traditional expansion.

 However, it is always necessary to evaluate one’s own business and intellectual property to determine if offering franchise opportunities is wise.
-A Charlotte franchise auditing attorney could help guide a potential franchisor through this process and determine the feasibility of franchising the business.
+A North Carolina attorney could help guide a potential franchisor through the franchise auditing process and determine the feasibility of franchising the business.

 The North Carolina Secretary of State requires every potential franchisor to register their business opportunity with the State.
 According to North Carolina General Statutes §66-95, this registration process requires a franchisor to provide information about their business, an outline of the franchise opportunity, and a disclaimer that the opportunity is not guaranteed by the State.
 Franchisors must submit this franchise disclosure document to the State for approval.

 Additionally, franchisors have the legal requirement to fulfill their ends of the bargain just as franchisees do, and a failure to provide the required equipment, training, or intellectual property could constitute a breach of contract.
 A franchise auditing attorney in North Carolina could help ensure a franchisor’s operation meets legal requirements.
 This helps protect a franchisor’s rights in the event of a breach of contract lawsuit.